Skip to main content

 Identify, document, and publish organization-wide common controls that are available for inheritance by organizational systems.

-1. Inventory of organization information systems: provides a centralized view of all the organizations information systems and their potential security needs.
+• Inventory of organization information systems provide a centralized view of all the organizations information systems and their potential security needs.
 This enables the identification and selection of common controls that can be applied to multiple systems.

-2. Current security and privacy controls and their implementation status: provides a set of standardized controls that can be inherited by multiple information systems within an organization.
-It is crucial for identifying common controls and the assessment of the current implementation status of existing controls; that are in place and operating effectively as intended or requires further development or improvement.
+• Current security and privacy controls and their implementation status provide a set of standardized controls that can be inherited by multiple information systems within an organization.
+They are crucial for identifying common controls and assessing the current implementation status of existing controls that are operating as intended or require further development or improvement.

-1. A list of common controls that can be used organization-wide: provides a list of common control providers and common controls available for CMS systems to inherit.
+• A list of common control providers that can be used organization-wide and that are available for CMS systems to inherit.

-2. Documentation for each common control, including implementation details and the systems that can inherit these controls: provides a description of the common control implementation (including inputs, expected behavior, and expected outputs) such as the system security and privacy plans (or equivalent document).
+• Documentation for each common control, describing implementation details (including inputs, expected behavior, and expected outputs) like the system security and privacy plans (or equivalent document), and the systems that can inherit these controls.

-Discussion: The Prepare Step Task P-5, identifies, document, and publish to appropriate personnel what the common controls are.
+The Prepare Step Task P-5 identifies, documents, and publishes common controls to appropriate personnel.
 If the control is used entirely by all systems, it is a common control.
-If the control isn’t enough to meet the requirements, then it may be supplemented by other controls.
-Thus, making it a hybrid control.
-If there are multiple controls then CMS specifies the common control provider and any important details about controls provided (the control providers are responsible for assessing, documenting and/or providing implementation details for common controls).
+If the control isn’t enough to meet the requirements, it may be supplemented by other controls and it becomes a hybrid control.
+If there are multiple controls, CMS specifies the common control provider and any important details about the controls provided (control providers are responsible for assessing, documenting, and/or providing implementation details for common controls).

 Task P-6 Impact-Level Prioritization (optional)